reiugit/LinqSelectManyExample/README.md

-# Comparing the 1st and 2nd overload of LINQ 'SelectMany' with LINQ Query Syntax
+# Comparing the 1st and 2nd overload of LINQ 'SelectMany'<br>with LINQ Query Syntax

 ### Example of getting all variations of 3 characters from 3 strings using LINQ